 I learned so much information about sidewalk prisms and architectural heritage that there was no possible way to fit it all in one post.
 Stay tuned, there may be a Sidewalk Prisms of Vancouver post – Part 2, coming soon.
 Update: I wrote about Sidewalk Prisms for Scout Magazine, in April 2018.
 That version includes a cool interactive map.

 Update: In February of 2017, I discovered another set of original sidewalk prisms on the 300 block of E. Hastings (stop #16).
 I’ve updated the walking tour map and this post to reflect this addition.
 After I wrote my Scout piece a reader told me about another set of sidewalk prisms at 1180 Homer (#17).
+Then there were 18!
+Another set of prisms at 1026 Davie Street.
+Let’s add one more!
+We found #19 by chance on a 2019 Jane’s walk that featured the sidewalk prisms of Vancouver led by walk leader Cara Fisher based on the information found in this blog post.

 Special thanks to heritage architectural consultant, Donald Luxton for meeting with me in person and providing me further illumination about sidewalk prisms and filling me in on areaways in Vancouver (no puns intended… well, maybe just a little).